 The Key Length field is the length of IGTK in octets, not including any padding (see 13.8.5 (FT authentication sequence: contents of fourth message)).

 The Wrapped Key field contains the wrapped IGTK being distributed.
-The length of the resulting AES-Keywrapped IGTK in the Wrapped Key field is Key Length + 8 octets. (#114)When using an AEAD cipher, there is no padding within the Wrapped Key field.
+The length of the resulting AES-Keywrapped IGTK in the Wrapped Key field is Key Length + 8 octets.

 Keys and key distribution